exoad/gnsctf2021/README.md

 # pwner
 -Use pwntools to decipher the \x (hex int escape codes)

-Stuck On: \x84 when convertted to ASCII is invalid
+Stuck On: Since the hex chars are not supposed to be typeable, maybe inject them with python?

 # Noot's Flat Earth Tavern
 -Command: /flag but disabled because not admin